Railways and Tramways of Australia

 The Australian Government has committed funding to construction of the Inland Rail line through the Australian Rail Track Corporation, but will also work in partnership with private industry.
 It is anticipated that freight trains will travel between Melbourne and Brisbane in under 24 hours.
 When completed, any accredited operator will be able to apply to operate trains services along the Inland Rail line.
 Although it is designed for freight services, passenger train operators may also seek permission to access the line.

-Further information about Inland Rail, including maps, media releases, progress updates and videos can be found on the Inland Rail website <https://inlandrail.artc.com.au>.
+Further information about Inland Rail, including maps, media releases and progress updates can be found on the Inland Rail website <https://inlandrail.artc.com.au>.

 References